-I chose the Top of the Rockies Snowmobile Tour because I wanted to go to Camp Hale.
+I chose the Top of the Rockies Snowmobile Tour because I wanted to go camping at Hale.
 This is where the 10th Mountain Division, and several other military groups, trained specifically for winter weather warfare on mountainous terrain.
 The idea of sharing the same land on a snowmobile as our nation’s soldiers, who had trained and fought in World War II, was an instant draw for me.
-I will admit, I did let my imagination lose on the tour, suddenly escaping into a story of espionage and evasive maneuvers reminiscent of several James Bond scenes I still have floating around my subconscious.
+I will admit, I did let my imagination loose on the tour, suddenly escaping into a story of espionage and evasive maneuvers reminiscent of several James Bond scenes I still have floating around my subconscious.
 If the other people enjoying the tour had been able to see inside my action fantasy, I believe it would have been like watching a Calvin and Hobbes comic play out around them.

 The group of tourists had quickly become a group of highly important scientists who I had just rescued from their recent kidnapping and imprisonment on a top secret military base in the Rocky Mountains.
 I had already broken them out of the base and was escorting them to the extraction point when we were ambushed.
 We were outnumbered and overpowered, but being the suave secret agent I am, I managed to evade death and capture from chasing enemy forces.
 I neutralized all targets, and we made it to the extraction point with only a few wounded, and no casualties.
 It was a successful mission, and I was watching the chopper land on the mountainside as the gusts of wind from the propellers bitterly whipped fresh snow powder into my face when I snapped back into the real world.